Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Introduction

-Our key contributions are: \begin{itemize} \item[(i)] We propose a simple but effective primal-dual algorithm for solving discounted infinite-horizon optimal control problems for constrained MDPs.
-Our Natural Policy Gradient Primal-Dual (NPG-PD) method employs natural policy gradient ascent to update the primal variable and projected sub-gradient descent to update the dual variable.
+\begin{itemize} \item[(i)] We propose a simple but effective primal-dual policy gradient algorithm for solving discounted infinite-horizon optimal control problems for constrained MDPs.
+Our Natural Policy Gradient Primal-Dual (NPG-PD) method employs natural policy gradient ascent to update the primal variable and projected subgradient descent to update the dual variable.

-\item[(ii)] We exploit the structure of softmax policy parametrization to establish global convergence guarantees in spite of the fact that the objective function in maximization problem is not concave and the constraint set is not convex.
-In particular, we prove that our NPG-PD method achieves global convergence with rate $O(1/\sqrt{T})$ in both the optimality gap and the constraint violation, where $T$ is the total number of iterations.
+\item[(ii)] We exploit the structure of the softmax policy parametrization to establish global convergence guarantees in spite of the fact that the objective function in the maximization problem is not concave and the constraint set is not convex.
+In particular, we prove that our NPG-PD method achieves global convergence at a rate of $O(1/\sqrt{T})$ for both the optimality gap and the constraint violation, where $T$ is the total number of iterations.
 Our convergence guarantees are dimension-free, i.e., the rate is independent of the size of the state-action space.

-\item[(iii)] We establish convergence with rate $O(1/\sqrt{T})$ in both the optimality gap and the constraint violation for log-linear and general smooth policy parametrizations, up to a function approximation error caused by restricted policy parametrization.
+\item[(iii)] We establish sublinear convergence at a rate of $O(1/\sqrt{T})$ in both the optimality gap and the constraint violation for log-linear and general smooth policy parametrizations, up to a function approximation error caused by restricted policy parametrization.
+This is accomplished by providing a new regret-type primal-dual analysis in the function approximation case, thereby eliminating the need for in-policy class comparison.

 \item[(iv)] We provide convergence and finite-sample complexity guarantees for two sample-based NPG-PD algorithms.
-We also utilize computational experiments to showcase the merits and the effectiveness of our approach. \end{itemize}
+The new sample complexity of $O(1/\epsilon^4)$ for generating an $\epsilon$-optimal policy results from our new regret-type primal-dual analysis, accompanied by a practical stochastic gradient ascent method.
+We utilize a set of computational experiments to showcase the effectiveness of our approach. \end{itemize}